cypherpunk-academy/2064/en/084_1922_The swastika man.md

 Captain: "And first they have to be specially treated.
 Information is important."

-Hakenkreuzmann: "A technical question: You have to know in advance what they know, otherwise it's difficult, isn't it?"
+Hakenkreuzmann: "A technical question: You have to know in advance what they know.
+Otherwise, it's difficult, isn't it?"

 Captain: "Then it will take longer.
 "Someday they'll talk."

 Hakenkreuzmann: "But then what are they talking about?
 If a poor bird like that doesn't know anything, he'll start inventing something.
-And that's a serious problem.
+And that's a severe problem.
 The whole thing's missing something."

 Captain: "What do you mean?"